biolprogramming/prog-syllabus/README.md

 ## Course Credo

 This course **is** going to challenge _and_ frustrate you.
 A lot.
 I promise.
 You are learning a new language really quickly - that's a hard thing to do.
 Along with the hard parts of learning a new language, in this case, comes having to learn a number of new tools that you have not (likely) been exposed to.
 That's also really hard.
-You're also goingt to have to actually **think** on top of all that.
+You're also going to have to actually **think** on top of all that.
 But, if you think, and work, and collaborate with your classmates to understand what's going on, you **will** end up learning much, much more in a shorter period of time than you expected.

 ## Prerequisites